-During 2013, our board of directors met six times and took action by unanimous written consent on three occasions.
-No director attended fewer than 75% of the aggregate of all meetings held during 2013 by our board of directors and by the committees on which he served.
-The Company encourages, but does not require, the directors to attend the Company's annual meeting of its stockholders.
+During 2014, our board of directors met nine times.
+No director attended fewer than 80% of the aggregate of all meetings held during 2014 by our board of directors and by the committees on which the director served.
+We encourage, but do not require, our directors to attend the Annual Meeting.
 We anticipate that all of our directors, each of whom has been nominated for re-election, will attend the Annual Meeting.